idelamaza/idelamaza.github.io/_posts/2019-12-05-Data-Science-Bowl-2019.md

 ### Classification labels

+As previously introduced, the output of the model must be a prediction of the performance of the children in a particular assessment, in the form of a classification.
+The model should select one performance group out of four possible ``accuracy_groups``.
+The groups are numbered from 0 to 3 and are defined as follows:

+- ``accuracy_group3`` : the assessment was solved on the first attempt
+- ``accuracy_group2`` : the assessment was solved on the second attempt
+- ``accuracy_group1`` : the assessment was solved after three or more attempts
+- ``accuracy_group0`` : the assessment was was never solved

+Figure 2 shows the distribution of the four possible ``accuracy_groups`` across the five assessments of the app.
+Notice that there are clearly three assessments that seem to be easier _a priori_ as there is a majority of first-attempt correct answers, whereas one them has pretty much evenly distributed labels (_Bird Measurer_) and another one (_Chest Sorter_) seems to be more difficult than the others.

 <figure class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/images/posts/2019-12-05-Data-Science-Bowl-2019/label_dist.png" alt="">
   <figcaption>Figure 2.
 Prediction label distribution.</figcaption>
 </figure>

+### Training and test sets differences

+Both training and test sets provided by the competition have similar structure in terms of the amount of information provided for each recorded event.
+The main difference is that all the information for each user (``installation_id``) in the test set stops at the beginning of an assessment, whose outcome is meant to be predicted.

+However, in many cases, information from previous complete assessments is given.
+Every ``installation_id`` in the test has at least one assessment (the one to be labeled by the model), whereas many ``installation_id`` from the training set do not have any, and therefore have been removed from the dataset because they do not allow to generate any label for the training process.
+This leads to a major data volume decrease, as only 4242 ``installation_id`` out of the 17,000 original ones can be used.

 ## Feature Engineering